Milwaukee police release Sterling Brown arrest body cam video

-MILWAUKEE --Milwaukee Police Chief Alfonso Morales apologized to Bucks guard Sterling Brown on Wednesday for officers' actions during a January arrest that included use of a stun gun, and said some officers had been disciplined.
+MILWAUKEE --Milwaukee Police Chief Alfonso Morales apologized to Bucks guard Sterling Brown on Wednesday for a January arrest that started with a parking violation and escalated to include use of a stun gun, and said some officers had been disciplined.

-Morales' apology came as the department was set to release body-camera footage of the arrest, which occurred around 2 a.m. on Jan.
-26 in a Walgreens parking lot.
-Brown was arrested by officers who had been checking on a vehicle parked across two handicap spaces, but ultimately was not charged.
+Brown responded with a statement that described the incident as "an attempt at police intimidation" and said it "shouldn't happen to anybody."

 May 23, 2018

-"The department conducted an investigation into the incident, which revealed members acted inappropriately and those members were recently disciplined," Morales said at a brief news conference, with the video yet to be publicly released.
+"The department conducted an investigation into the incident, which revealed members acted inappropriately and those members were recently disciplined," Morales said at a brief news conference.

 "I am sorry this incident escalated to this level," he added.

+He left without taking questions.
+He did not identify the officers or say how they were disciplined.

-Brown issued a statement saying the experience "was wrong and shouldn't happen to anybody."
+Brown, in his statement, said the experience "was wrong and shouldn't happen to anybody."

 "What should have been a simple parking ticket turned into an attempt at police intimidation, followed by the unlawful use of physical force, including being handcuffed and tased, and then unlawfully booked," he said.
 "This experience with the Milwaukee Police Department has forced me to stand up and tell my story so that I can help prevent these injustices from happening in the future."

-Police have shown the body-camera footage to some local officials, including a closed session of a Common Council committee.

-The Milwaukee Bucks signed the 6-foot-6 guard from Southern Methodist University last summer in a deal with the Philadelphia 76ers.
+The Milwaukee Bucks signed the 6-foot-6 guard from Southern Methodist University in Texas last summer in a deal with the Philadelphia 76ers.

+Later in the video, after officers used the stun gun, Brown can be heard having a conversation with someone away from the view of the camera.

+"I asked you to step back and you didn't do it," the officer who had the initial interaction with Brown responds.
+Later, that same officer mocks Brown while talking to another officer about what happened, saying he thought Brown "was being an ass" and "trying to hide something."

+"And now he's like, 'I'm a Bucks player, blah, blah, blah.
+So what," the officer says.

-His arrest and the video of it represent another potential setback for a department that for years has tried to rebuild its image and relationship with Milwaukee's African-American residents after several high-profile cases of police misconduct.
+The video represents another setback for a department that for years has tried to rebuild its image and relationship with Milwaukee's African-American residents after several high-profile cases of police misconduct.

+"I find it disturbing that an officer would incite an argument over a parking citation," said Fred Royal, the president of the NAACP in Milwaukee.
+He said he "didn't see anything that would warrant (Brown) to get tased."

 A day before releasing the body-camera footage, Morales posted a video on YouTube to reiterate his commitment to rebuild the public's trust in the department.